mizmay/standalone_web_maps_foss4g2025/workshop/step-06.md

 ### Verify Your Directory Structure

-Congratulations!
 You should now have all the files you need to render the map.
 Double-check it looks like this:

 ```
 standalone_web_maps_foss4g2025/